MillerMarc1/Crypto-MinerDashboard/README.md

 Add your wallet address to the $wallet variable.
 Make sure to only add the value after 0x.

+Finally, in order to schedule the sript to retrieve data, Task Scheduler or SQL jobs can be created.
+Simply run the script in daily intervals and the data will be updated.

 ## Power BI Dashboard

 The Power BI report directly connects to the SQL Server and pulls data from selected tables.
 Simply create tiles and point them to the relevant columns.